Occupational Therapy Interventions for Dementia

-To learn more about dementia and the role of occupational therapy, check out the resources below for even more useful nuggets.
+To learn more about dementia and the role of occupational therapy, check out the resources below for even more useful information.

-And as always, let me know in the comments below any great tips and tricks that help you when treating individuals with dementia.
+And as always, please share in the comments below any great tips and tricks that help you when treating individuals with dementia.

 This post was originally published on 6/26/2016 and updated on 1/4/2020.